Insurance

 The Association of British Insurers has said: “If you are an office-based worker and need to work from home because of government advice or because you need to self-isolate, your home insurance cover will not be affected.”

-Steps to take to insure your home insurance remains valid
+Steps to take to ensure your home insurance remains valid

-As with all insurance, the key to ensuring your home insurance provides a useful safety net should you need to claim is to be aware of the small print.
+As with all insurance, the key to ensuring your home insurance provides a valuable safety net should you need to claim it is to be aware of the small print.

-It’s not just failing to notify of changes you make that could be an issue.
-Failing to meet requirements, such as keeping your home in good working order could also have an impact.
-If there is water damage due to a blocked gutter, for example, your insurer may deny your claim.
+Notifying your insurer of changes you make could be an issue.
+Failing to meet requirements, such as keeping your home in good working order, could also impact your claim.
+For example, if there is water damage due to a blocked gutter, your insurer may deny your claim.

-Read through your policy when you get it and check again if you’re going to make any changes to your home or the way you live in it.
-If you’re unsure if the difference you’re making may impact on the policy, speak to your provider.
+When you get your policy, read through it and check again if you’re going to make any changes to your home or the way you live in it.
+If you’re unsure if the difference you’re making may impact the policy, speak to your provider.

-Taking note of the time, date and name of the person you spoke to when you notify of any change is a good idea, or better still, have a written record of the exchange.
+It is a good idea to note the time, date, and name of the person you spoke to when you notify of any change, or better yet, have a written record of the exchange.